 He the gods hold dear

-Narada Thera renders it better: “He whose senses are subdued, like steeds well-trained by a charioteer, he whose pride is destroyed and is free from the corruptions–such a steadfast one even the gods hold dear.”
+Narada Thera renders it: “He whose senses are subdued, like steeds well-trained by a charioteer, he whose pride is destroyed and is free from the corruptions–such a steadfast one even the gods hold dear.”

 Free from the corruptions.
 Actually, “corruptions” is not a very good term.
 “Inflows” (or influences) is better, for it means external stimuli that provoke a response from the individual, as contrasted with the perfect stability of one whose mind cannot be affected in any manner by the outside world.

 Such a steadfast one even the gods hold dear.
 Such a person not only has harmonized himself, he brings harmony to the world around him.
 That is why Patanjali says that in the presence of someone perfected in non-violence no violence can arise.
 Buddha was a perfect example of this.
-Since the devas’ whole intent is the harmonious movement of the cosmos, such a one is greatly valued by them.
-Yogis are blessed by them.
+Since the devas’ whole intent is the harmonious movement of the cosmos, such a one is greatly valued by them, especially a yogi.

 Like the earth